Biography of Thomas Becket

-1170: He returned to England after two years in France (Cistercian Abbey of Pontigny) and Italy (Rome, again appealing to the Pope and excommunicated a number of bishops, including the Archbishop of York who had participated in a ceremony to crown Henry’s son as joint King of England.
-This further infuriated the King who was heard to say, “Will no one rid me of this turbulent priest?”
+1170: He returns to England after two years in France (Cistercian Abbey of Pontigny) and Italy (Rome, again appealing to the Pope who excommunicated a number of bishops, including the Archbishop of York who had participated in a ceremony to crown Henry’s son as joint King of England).
+This further infuriates the King who is heard to say, “Will no one rid me of this turbulent priest?”
 Four knights, Hugh de Merville, William de Tracy, Reginald Fitzurse and Richard le Breton take the king at his word and enter Canterbury Cathedral and murder him in spite of the best efforts to protect him of Robert, one of the Canons from Merton Priory.
 Robert is later to show people Becket’s hairshirt which was proof, in medieval eyes, of his holiness.

-(1173): Becket is acclaimed a martyr and canonised and his tomb at Canterbury Cathedral became one of Europe’s most important centres of pilgrimage.
+(1173): Becket is acclaimed a martyr and canonised and his tomb at Canterbury Cathedral becomes one of Europe’s most important centres of pilgrimage.

 (1174): King Henry the Second pays public penance at his tomb.